industrial-optimization-group/DESDEO/docs/tutorials/contributing.md

     ```
 8. Remember to write tests and documentation, including comments, docstrings, and external documentation,
     when relevant.
-9. Me mindful of the outputs of Ruff and mypy.
+9. Be mindful of the outputs of Ruff and mypy.
 Fix errors and warnings whenever possible.
 10. Push your commits to your fork on GitHub. (`$ git push origin feature-x`)
 11. Make a pull request on GitHub.
 12. Goto 3.